xind14/Gallery-of-Horns/README.md

 # React + Vite

+Add the README from our configs folder, but edited by you to include an overview of the project for a new visitor to your repo.
+Name all collaborators.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: